Profession Calculators

 Accuracy and Disclaimer

-This calculator provides irrigation water estimates based on typical crop water use data and standard efficiency values.
-Actual water requirements depend on specific climate conditions, soil type, crop variety, management practices, and local evapotranspiration rates.
-Consult your local extension irrigation specialist or use weather-based ET models (such as NDAWN or CoAgMet) for field-specific scheduling.
+This calculator provides irrigation water requirement estimates based on published crop water use coefficients and typical system efficiency values.
+Actual water requirements depend on local climate conditions, evapotranspiration rates, soil type, crop variety, management practices, and seasonal weather patterns.
+For precise irrigation scheduling, use weather-based ET models such as NDAWN, CoAgMet, or CIMIS specific to your region.
+Consult your local extension irrigation specialist, NRCS engineer, or certified crop advisor for system design and scheduling recommendations.